snailfrying/flowers/README.md

 - **🎯 Auto-Detection** - Automatically detects videos with subtitles on YouTube and other platforms
 - **🔘 Toggle Button** - In-player toggle button to enable/disable translation
-- **📝 Smart Batching** - Intelligently batches streaming subtitles for efficient translation
+- **📝 Real-time Batching** - Intelligently buffers and batches streaming subtitles to handle fast-paced dialogue without losing context.
-- **🎨 Overlay Display** - Shows translated subtitles as a stylish overlay on the video
+- **🎨 Overlay Display** - Shows translated subtitles as a stylish, non-blocking overlay on the video.
-- **⚡ Caching** - Caches translations to avoid redundant API calls
-- **🌐 Language Sync** - Automatically uses your preferred language from Settings
+- **⚡ Caching & Sync** - Caches translations to avoid redundant API calls and automatically uses your preferred language from Settings.

 ### Supported Platforms